Welcome to Lakehead

 University is a very different experience than high school.
 Let's talk about it!

 Especially if you are coming to university straight from secondary school, these differences might seem big.
 One of the first differences you may notice is that you aren't sitting in class or participating in labs for as long each day.
 In fact, in some programs, you may only be attending a few hours of class each week.
 That's because you'll need lots of time to work on major assignments and prepare for tests.
 Time management is key, and there are supports on campus to help you learn how to manage your time and organize your work-load.
 Take some time in your first semester to try out different techniques and see what works for you.
 If you're still having trouble, book an appointment with the Student Success Centre and talk to an advisor.
-If you are an international student, you can also make a visit to the International Student Services office, located in the basement of the library.
+If you are an international student, you can also make a visit to the International Student Services office.

-Another major difference from high school to university, is your level of independence.
+Another major difference from high school to university is your level of independence.
 In high school, you may have had some really nice teachers who would remind you of deadlines and tests.
 In university, not all professors will do that.
 The expectation is that you are in charge of your own education, which includes showing up to class on time, asking questions, studying for tests, and handing in assignments by their due-dates.

 As a university student, you are also expected to maintain a level of professionalism.
 Treating your classmates and professors with respect is an absolute must.
 This includes showing up to class on time, taking ownership for your actions and words, and communicating properly with your professors.
 When emailing a professor with a question, be sure to include the course-code for your class in the subject line of the email.
 (E.g. "GEOG 1111-YA, Student Question")